Understanding Puerto Rico

-If you only move the company, though, on your personal tax income, you’ll be paying the federal government their fair share of your Puerto Rico sourced income.
+If you only move your company, though, you’ll be paying the federal government their fair share of your Puerto Rico-sourced income on your personal tax return.
 But the island of Puerto Rico will still give you all the same breaks.
 So, if you only move your company, you would have to think of Puerto Rico as your state.
-Their state corporate tax rate and incentives would be really nice, but your federal income taxes wouldn’t change.
+Their state corporate tax rate and incentives would be really nice, but your federal income taxes won’t change.

 In short, unless your state has a high corporate tax rate, it may not be fiscally prudent to move your company to Puerto Rico if you’re not moving with it.